Sharif Finch

-Sharif Jarel Gregory Wayne Finch (born October 1, 1995) is an American professional football defensive lineman.
+Sharif Jarel Gregory Wayne Finch (born October 1, 1995) is an American former professional football defensive lineman.
 He played college football for Temple, where he played 53 career games, which is tied for the most career games in Temple football history.
 He signed with the Tennessee Titans of the National Football League (NFL) as an undrafted free agent following the 2018 NFL draft.
-He has also been a member of the Cincinnati Bengals, Las Vegas Raiders, Chicago Bears, New York Jets, New Orleans Saints, Seattle Sea Dragons, and Calgary Stampeders.
+He was also a member of the Cincinnati Bengals, Las Vegas Raiders, Chicago Bears, New York Jets, New Orleans Saints, Seattle Sea Dragons, and Calgary Stampeders.

 Early life

 Finch was born to Wendy and Gregory Finch on October 1, 1995, in the Queens borough of New York City.
 He played linebacker at Henrico High School.
 During his junior season in 2011, Finch led the team with 161 tackles and 10.5 sacks.
 During his senior season in 2012, Finch once again led the team with 123 tackles and 7 sacks.

 Finch received eight scholarship offers to play college football.
 His top three candidate were Temple, Penn State, and Old Dominion.
 Impressed with Temple's facilities and academics, Finch officially committed to play for coach Matt Rhule and the Owls in February 2013.